BDC Hamburger Icon

 Pros

-• You get quick access to capital: Applications for invoice financing are usually quicker and require less paperwork compared to other types of business loans.
-It is easier and more accessible for business owners to get approved for these loans, and cash can be transferred directly into your business bank account.
+• Invoice factoring offers quick access to capital.
+Compared to applying for a business loan, invoice financing applications are typically straightforward, fast, and require less paperwork.
+Getting approved is easier, and cash can be transferred directly into your business bank account.

 Cons

-• Your A/R is treated as collateral: When you sell your receivables, you access invoice payments earlier but as a liquid asset.
+• With invoice factoring, your A/R is treated as collateral.
+When you sell your receivables, you access invoice payments earlier but as a liquid asset.
 To access the loan, you must sell the unpaid invoices, leading to them being used as collateral.

 Will supply chain financing replace invoice factoring?